Deepu3103/Employee-Management-Web-Application/README.md

 </br>
 The primary goal of this project is provide a good and user-friendly interface for managing employee records.This Web application manages the employee details by performing some CRUD operstions like Create user, diaplay , delete and edit employee details.
 </br>
-In this also used axios API to perform some HTTP services like get, post, delete.Also used famous router library which used to navigate the comonents by passing some url as arguments.
+In this also used axios API to perform some HTTP services like get, post, delete.
+Also used famous router library which used to navigate the comonents by passing some url as arguments.
 </br>
 json server is mock backend that we used as database in this project.
 WHere store the each detail as a array of object in the db.json file.
 </br>